iterate-ch/docs/protocols/s3/index.md

 ## Server Side Encryption (SSE)

-[Server-side encryption](http://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) for stored files is supported and can be enabled by default for all uploads in the S3 preferences or for individual files in the *File → Info (macOS `⌘I` WIndows `Alt+Return`) → S3*.
+[Server-side encryption](http://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) for stored files is supported and can be enabled by default for all uploads in the S3 preferences or for individual files in the *File → Info (macOS `⌘I` Windows `Alt+Return`) → S3*.
 AWS handles key management and key protection for you.

 ### Defaults